What is Covariance?

 SetArrayValue(objArray, 1, "test");

-A better approach is to wrap the array in a struct, as structs are value types and therefore do not undergo covariance type checks.
-Like option 2, this also avoids type checks, which means that incorrect types can still be inserted, so caution is still necessary when using values stored in the array.
+A better approach is to wrap the data in a struct to create the array.
+Since structs are value types, they do not undergo covariance type checks.
+Like option 2, this also skips type checks, so caution is needed when using values stored in the array.

 class MyClass { }